Redesign Small Organisations for Agility, Productivity and Continuous Innovation

 His consulting expertise focuses on organisational development & change as the industrial economy evolves into a knowledge-based economy.
 He provides management advice at both strategic and operational/implementation levels on the organisational impact of e-Business/the knowledge economy.
 He further advises on the development, introduction and management of knowledge processes (creativity & innovation; Communities of Practice) as the only sources of sustainable competitive advantage, and on the identification, measurement and management of Intellectual Capital value.

 He is active in several European Networks of Excellence related to knowledge & intellectual capital management, including PRISM, NESKEY and KnowledgeBoard.
-He was recently keynote speaker at the 5th European Conference on Intellectual Capital.
+He was recently a keynote speaker at the 5th European Conference on Intellectual Capital.

 His client list includes, among others: